jackmerrill/maatt.fr/content/projects/mono.md

 +++
-title = "Mono"
+title = "Project Mono"
 slug = "mono"
 description = "No news yet.
-Only a baby announcement :)." tag = "Planning" date = "2021-05-31"
+Only a baby announcement :)." date = "2021-12-23"
 +++

-A third of Mono has been announced.
-[See Studio9.](/blog/studio-neuf)
+It's nearly ready to be announced publicly; this is afaik my first serious attempt to do this kind of thing— hopefully it goes well.

-More information will come here in the future.
+More information to come soon.